zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/01-introduction-to-upgrading-to-liferay-dxp-7-2.md

 If your path includes upgrading to Liferay DXP/Portal 7.1, continue following these upgrade instructions.

-## Planning for the Upgrade
+## Planning for Feature Changes

-This step involves learning the ramifications of each feature change and deprecation, and developing plans to adjust for them.
-The [DXP 7.2 deprecation handling instructions](./98-handling-deprecations-in-liferay-dxp-7-2.md) explains removed features, features that are deprecated (but still present), and features moved into maintenance mode.
+New DXP versions can deprecate features, move features into maintenance mode, or remove features.
+The [DXP 7.2 deprecation handling instructions](./98-handling-deprecations-in-liferay-dxp-7-2.md) explain the ramifications so you can develop plans for adapting to them.

 ## Upgrading Custom Code and Plugins